Create a Killer Resume and Cover Letter

 Focused learning Abilities

-“A quick learner” might be a bit of an old cliché, but if you are able to pick things up quickly this will lessen the amount of hand-holding needed in training which is a huge benefit for companies.
+“A quick learner” might be a bit of an old cliché, but if you can pick things up quickly this will lessen the amount of hand-holding needed in training which is a huge benefit for companies.
 Employers are generally worried about graduates; their lack of real work experience can mean they take more time to adapt to a work environment.
 Unless it’s a job that comes with training, companies will want a smooth changeover between employees.

 Appearance